wandb/mintlifytest/claude/README_vale_automation.md

 ### Prerequisites

 - **Vale CLI**: Must be installed and accessible (`vale --version`)
-- **Claude Code** (optional): For automated AI-guided fixes
+- **Claude Code** (optional): For enhanced manual workflow prompts
   - Install: `npm install -g @anthropic-ai/claude-code`
-  - Requires `ANTHROPIC_API_KEY` environment variable
+  - Note: Claude Code is interactive-only, not suitable for automation
-  - Get API key from [Anthropic Console](https://console.anthropic.com)
+  - Script generates optimized prompts for manual use with Claude Code or web interface
-  - If not available, script provides comprehensive manual workflow
+  - Script always uses manual workflow regardless of Claude Code installation
 - **Git**: For commits and pushes to current branch

 ### Environment